xzy256/systemd-run-demo/README.md

 ## Introduce
-This project aim to startup third part binary server in your program and kill it another gracefully.
+This demo aim to startup third part binary server in your program and kill it another gracefully.
 If your entry program(or main) not exit, kill child thread leads `zombie process `

 ## build
 make